leigh966/Leighs2DToolbox/README.md

 ### Behaviours

-These are scripts that you just add to an object to give it a desired behaviour.
+These are UnityEngine.MonoBehaviour scripts that you just add to an object to give it a desired behaviour.

 ###